How to Install Memcached on Ubuntu (26.04, 24.04, 22.04)

 sudo apt install php php-cli libapache2-mod-php php-memcached

-Enable Extension and Restart Apache
+Enable the Extension and Restart Apache

-Next, enable the extension and restart Apache:
+Enable the extension and restart Apache to load it:

 sudo phpenmod memcached && sudo systemctl restart apache2